mattermost/docs/source/administration/product-recipes-information-architecture.rst

 Organizing Product Recipes
 --------------------------

-Defined are the things you should be following for organising product recipes.
+Below are the things you should follow for organizing product recipes.

 - Write as per the document present in `administration/product-recipes-template.rst`.
 - You should write all the product recipes in the `product-recipes` directory.